biodiversitydata-se/SBDI4R/README.md

 Each request to SBDI servers is accompanied by a “user-agent” string that identifies the software making the request.
 This is a standard behaviour used by web browsers as well.
 The user-agent identifies the user requests to SBDI, helping SBDI to adapt and enhance the services that it provides.
 By default, the SBDI4R user-agent string is set to “SBDI4R” plus the SBDI4R version number (e.g. “SBDI4R 1.0”).

 ### E-mail address
 Each request to SBDI servers is also accompanied by an “e-mail address” string that identifies the user making the request.
 This is a standard behaviour used by web browsers as well.
-There is no default for this field, and unless specified in the package configuration, needs to be specified for each request using the function 'occurrences()'.
+There is no default for this field.
+You can provide your e-mail address as a parameter directly to each call of the function occurrences(), or you can set it once per session specifying it in the package configuration:
-You can set this up by:
 ```R
 sbdi_config(email="your.valid@emailaddress.com")
 ```